-Testing mixtures is particularly relevant to combination therapies, as it allows companies to make sure that the combined compounds don't interact negatively or have undesirable effects.
+Combination therapies rely on testing mixtures to make sure that the combined compounds don't interact negatively or have undesirable effects.
 Alternatively, the genetic complexity of many diseases means that focusing on a single target may not produce a sustained effect because of pathway redundancy and/or resistance mechanisms.
-In order to reach effective and sustained clinical responses, companies are increasingly performing combination screening focussed on multi-targeted drugs or drug combinations.
-The importance of testing mixtures in environmental studies is also growing, due to the need to assess combined exposures to multiple chemicals.
+To produce effective clinical responses, especially in oncology research, companies are regularly performing combination screens focussed on multi-targeted drugs or drug combinations.

 How do you track compound mixtures?

 The main challenge for accurately tracking mixtures of samples is the sheer number and variety of variables to be traced.
 This is because:

 - Mixtures can comprise hundreds of substances, each with its own properties

 - Mixtures may combine multiple substance types, for instance when exploring small molecule and antibody interactions, and need to record different properties for each substance